Mehuge/ddb/README.md

 ==
 Encryption
 --
-Implement this as hash-v5 which is compressed+encrypted.
+Implement this as hash-v5 which is encrypted+compressed.
 This would work by providing a key at runtime (via environment, option or prompt) that hash-v5 will use to encrypt/decrypt the files.

-The last stage will be encryption, that is the files will be compressed before encrypted and decrypted before decompressed.
-This is because in client-server mode the client does the compression, so files being stored in the file system are already compressed.
+Encryption will happen before compression.
+The client will be entirely responsible for encryption.

 *Local backup:*<br>
-disk -> compress -> encrypted -> disk
+disk -> encrypt -> compress -> disk

 *Remote backup:*<br>
-disk -> compress -> network (https) -> encrypt -> disk
+disk -> encrypt -> compress -> network (http/https) -> disk

 Limitations
 ==